morelinq/examples/CONTRIBUTING.md

 - meaningful
 - self-contained

+You may use C# 8 in example code.

 **Wrap paragraphs in Markdown documents such that no line exceeds 78 characters in length.** See the "Wrap Your Text" section of [Markdown Style Guide] on [Miguel de Icaza's Blog][tirania] for the background behind this